sib-swiss/containers-introduction-training/docs/precourse.md

 ### Code editor

-!!! note "If installing Docker is a problem"
-    During the course, we can give only limited support for installation issues.
-If you do not manage to install Docker before the course, you can still do almost all exercises on [Play with Docker](https://labs.play-with-docker.com/).
-A Docker login is required.
 You should have a modern code editor installed.
 During the course, we can give only limited help for installation and set-up issues, so we will only "officially" support [VScode](https://code.visualstudio.com/download).
 If you are already very familiar with another combination of modern code editor/command line interface, feel free to use it, but know that support for this will be limited.

 !!! note "Other required installations"